-At September 30, 2022, the District had \$22,984,424 invested in capital assets for its governmental activities.
-No depreciation has been taken as the improvements are under construction as of September 30, 2022.
+At September 30, 2024, the District had \$24,436,773 invested in capital assets for its governmental activities In the government-wide financial statements depreciation of \$605,944 has been taken, which resulted in a net book value of \$23,830,829.
 More detailed information about the District's capital assets is presented in the notes of the financial statements.